 The Church Council meets monthly, except in August.
 The term for a member is three years.
 The Church Council formulates church policies and oversees all church programs and financial affairs.
 It has thirteen voting members: the Senior Pastor, the Treasurer, and the Chairs of the eleven Standing Committees.
 A full description of the duties of the Church Council is in Section 9 of Article V of the Church By-Laws.

 The Church Clerk is a member of the Church Council.
 The term of office is three years.
 The Clerk keeps the records of the proceedings of the church, a registry of the church membership, baptisms, marriages and deaths, the minutes of all Church Council, Annual and Special Meetings of the members of the church, and issues the call for church-wide meetings.

 The nominating committee prepares the slate of candidates for election to serve as officers, members of the standing committees, and the as-large positions listed below.
-The committee consists of the immediate past Senior Deacon (who chairs the committee), the immediate past Chair of the Board of Trustees, the Senior Pastor, and six members of the congregation.
+The committee consists of the immediate past Senior Deacon (who chairs the committee), the immediate past Chair of the Church Council, the Senior Pastor, and six members of the congregation.
 Two members of the congregation are elected each year, and serve staggered three-year terms.
 The committee starts its work in the summer and continues through the fall and early winter, soliciting nominations and encouraging participation by all segments of the congregation.
 The slate of nominees is published one week before the Annual Meeting, when elections are held.

 *Officers are denoted with an asterisk